Snowfall draws skiers and snowboarders to pristine slopes all over Pennsylvania. Find the perfect place to lay your

 The lines are short, the snow is deep and the trails are well-groomed at the Pocono Mountains' eight major ski areas and resorts: Big Boulder, Blue Mountain, Camelback Mountain, Jack Frost Mountain, Shawnee Mountain, Ski Big Bear and Skytop Lodge.

-Blue Mountain has the highest vertical terrain in the state at 1,082 feet, along with 39 trails, 16 lifts and a snow tubing park with 21 slides more than 1,000 feet long.
+Blue Mountain has the highest vertical terrain in the state at 1,082 feet, along with40 trails, 16 lifts and a snow tubing park with up to 46 lanes more than 1,000 feet long.
 Those developing their ski and snowboarding skills can take advantage of Camelback Mountain Resort’s terrain-based learning program, which lets students strengthen their skills in shaped-terrain areas before hitting the slopes; or Shawnee Mountain’s SKIbaby and SKIwee programs, which cater to tots as young as three years old.

 Elk Mountain Ski Resort, featuring 27 slopes and trails, is loved by locals for its consistently groomed trails, fun runs and unpretentious atmosphere.
 Ski Magazine listed the resort as one of “Six Unsung Heroes” in a compilation of the best U.S. ski destinations.
 Those who love a steep ride should consider family-friendly Montage Mountain Resort, home to 27 diverse trails, including White Lightning – one of the steepest runs on the East Coast.

 Pennsylvania’s largest resort, Seven Springs Mountain Resort has 33 slopes and trails, seven innovative terrain parks, an Olympic-sized half pipe and a rail yard with nearly 100 features.
 Hidden Valley Resort, located only 13 miles from Seven Springs, offers26 slopes, two terrain parks and 30 miles of dramatic vistas highlighting the beauty of the surrounding countryside.
 Both resorts now offer new, experience-based learning programs for newbies, who learn to maneuver on skis or snowboards in controlled learning areas.